trychlos/pwix-iziam-oidc/README.md

 ### Settings management

-`pwix:core-ui` provides classes to manage the pages collection, the current page and the roles which may be associated with it.
+`pwix:core-ui` the settings dedicated to the current environment as the `CoreUI.envSettings` reactive var.

 ## Configuration